pawco/docker-lamp/README.md

 cd docker-lamp
 docker-compose up -d
 ```
-and your lamp stack is ready, just type `127.0.0.1:8080` in your favorite browser.
+and your LAMP stack is ready, just type `127.0.0.1:8080` in your favorite browser.

-##Fun Facts
+## Fun Facts
 - document root is `./source` folder
 - MySQL root password is `toor`
 - MySQL database is `docker`